5 Days in Salvador de Bahia, Brazil

 Based on our Vacation expert tips, here are some of the best ways experience Salvador through five senses: sight, hearing, taste, smell and touch.
 Just click one of the icons on the right to start your Bahian adventure.

 Disclaimer: Autoplay video and audio are no longer allowed on desktop Safari (version 11 and up) and iOS or Android mobile devices.

 SALVADOR DE BAHIA: 5-DAY ITINERARY

-In addition to our 5 Senses, 1 City interactive, we also wanted to tell you about a few unique experiences as well as things to do and see that you shouldn't miss out on when visiting this amazing Brazilian city.
+In addition to our 5 Senses, 1 City interactive, we also wanted to tell you about a few unique experiences you shouldn't miss out on when visiting this vibrant Brazilian city.

 DAY 1 – Pelourinho – Capoeira Dancers in Largo Terreiro de Jesus

 Head to Salvador’s historic Pelourinho neighborhood to see capoeira dancers spring to life with an Afro-Brazilian martial art form that combines elements of dance, acrobatics and music.
 Watch as men play drums as capoeiristas hypnotize onlookers in slow movements, while trying to encourage tourists to engage in an expressive faux battle.
 It’s an unforgettable, mesmerizing experience you must see in person.
 Just in case you didn’t know, capoeira was developed by Angolan slaves in the 16th century to cleverly mask high kicks, spins and other fighting techniques with what appear to be friendly gestures to normal bystanders.

 DAY 2 – Pelourinho – Olodum and Balé Folclorico da Bahia